Sanquin/SanguinStats---Donor-Deferral-project/README.md

 # SanguinStats Donor Deferral project
-Code for the SanguinStats collaboration on an alternative donor deferral strategy
+Code and instructions for the SanguinStats collaboration on an alternative donor deferral strategy